SimonNtz/SAR_app/README.md

 Sentinel 1 data pre-processing
 ===============================

-This projects is a use case of Sentinel 1 data preparation for further quantitative analysis on Earth observation.
+This project is a use case of Sentinel 1 data preparation for further quantitative analysis on Earth observation.
 The processing takes a list of satellite images in input and output them merged into an animated GIF.
 The app is automated and deployed on a cloud cluster using SlipStream client.

 ## Prerequisites

-### In order to execute successfully the application you should have,
+#### In order to execute successfully the application you should have:

-1. A SlipStream account
+1. a SlipStream account

 1. Cloud credentials added in the analogous Nuvla profile
 <img src="https://github.com/SimonNtz/SAR_app/blob/master/app/client/NuvlaProfile.png" width="75%">